 “The Four Freedoms” examines the events leading up to what many consider FDR’s most important speech.
 The Four Freedoms was actually a portion of his 1941 State of the Union address.
 This program explores the national climate leading up to the address as well as lasting effects the speech had on our country.
 The President also explores the “freedoms” he personally pursued during his lifetime in this though provoking presentation.

 “Hot Dog Diplomacy” recounts the visit to the United State by King George VI and Queen Elizabeth in 1939.
 The presentation explores how crucial this visit was to the whole world as it helped pave the way for our country’s entry into World War II.
 The overnight stay at FDR’s home and hot dog picnic for the monarchs was the culmination of the visit that changed history.

 “My English Bulldog” examines one of the most important relationships of the 20th Century which existed between United States’ President Franklin Roosevelt and Britain’s Prime Minister Winston Churchill.
 Their decisions helped win World War II for the Free World.
-Was it a ‘Friendship that Saved the World’ or a continuous association and personality clash?
+Was it a ‘Friendship that Saved the World’ or a contentious association and personality clash?
 Learn the answer directly from our 32nd President.

 “The NPS–100 Years of Greatness” shares the story of the National Park Service created in 1916.
 From the first National Park in Yellowstone to the oversight of over 400 areas the NPS has become an important part of our nation and its natural and historic treasures.
 Find out FDR’s important contributions to the NPS and his ties with many of the NPS locations.
 This program can be tailored to include information on local NPS sites.